harshkh-001/Trading-Bot-on-Binance-Futures-Testnet/README.md

 using testnet giving None in all fields
-As on testnet.binancefuture.com it redirects to binancefuture.com So cannot create api on testnet On real need addhar verification to create api
+As on testnet.binancefuture.com it redirects to binancefuture.com So cannot create api on testnet

+On binancefuture.com need addhar verification to create api